By Dr. Pat Quinlan, founder and CEO of Hippo Technologies

 9. Involve your staff

 By far the best resource at any medical facility is your staff.
 To ensure the success of your new virtual careprogram, it’s a good idea to involve key staff members to make sure everything runs smoothly.
 A small task force can help you select the best partner and devices and get a new system up and running for quick deployment.
-They can also serve the crucial function of training and engaging other staff members.
+They can also serve the crucial function of training and engaging other staff members or virtual medical assistants.

 10. Beyond telehealth